Wang-Haining/ainotator/README.md

-# 🤖 AInotator: Annotate Computer-Mediated Discourse with LLMs
+# 🤖 CMD-AInotator: Annotate Computer-Mediated Discourse with LLMs

 Can LLMs understand what is meant, not just what is said?
 **AInotator** puts this question to the test by automatically annotating computer-mediated discourse using state-of-the-art language models.